kpingul/foodWidget/README.md

 #Features

-<b>The application and UI is built entirely with the <a href="http://angularjs.org">AngularJS</a> Framework (HTML enhanced for web apps!), <a href="http://getbootstrap.com/">Bootstrap</a> CSS Framework(the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web)</b>
+<b>The application and UI is built entirely with the <a href="http://angularjs.org">AngularJS</a> Framework (HTML enhanced for web apps!) and the <a href="http://getbootstrap.com/">Bootstrap</a> CSS Framework(the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web)</b>